Name: Tarik Gahi

 Tarik and his son.

-“Every time I think about my career history, I think about my Mom, Uncle, U.S. Wheat Associates and Peter Lloyd.
-If I was asked to give U.S. Wheat Associates a new name, I would simply add the word “family” – U.S. Wheat Associates Family,” said Gahi.
+“Every time I think about my career history, I think about my Mom, Uncle, U.S. Wheat Associates, and Peter Lloyd.
+If I were asked to give U.S. Wheat Associates a new name, I would simply add the word “family” – U.S. Wheat Associates Family,” said Gahi.
 “Since I joined USW, I have felt like a member of a family.
-People care, people respect each other and people do what it takes to make the family happy.”
+People care, people respect each other, and people do what it takes to make the family happy.”

 Header Photo Caption: Tarik Gahi (far left) with USW colleagues Mark Fowler, Ian Flagg and Peter Lloyd at the IAOM MEENA meeting in 2017.

 Meet the other USW Technical Experts in this blog series:

 Ting Liu – Opening Doors in a Naturally Winning Way

 Shin Hak “David” Oh – Expertise Fermented in Korean Food Culture

 Gerry Mendoza – Born to Teach and Share His Love for Baking

 Marcelo Mitre – A Love of Food and Technology that Bakes in Value and Loyalty

 Peter Lloyd – International Man of Milling